How to Get Into Wesleyan University: Acceptance Rate & Strategies

 How Wesleyan Rates Applicants

-Factors that were in the “considered” tier were: standardized test scores, the interview, extracurricular activities, legacy status, religious affiliation, volunteer work, and work experience.
+Factors that were in the “considered” tier were: standardized test scores, extracurricular activities, geographic residence, volunteer work, and work experience.
+Keep this in mind as you think about Wesleyan’s acceptance rate.

 Straight from the Wesleyan admissions office: